School Transport Assistance Scheme

 The Department of Transport and Main Roads provides assistance under the School Transport Assistance Scheme (STAS) in situations where access to education is impeded by distance, income or isolation.
 You can download the policy for more information (PDF, 529KB).

-The following information is a summary of STAS assistance available, terms and conditions and how to apply.
+The following information is a summary of types of assistance available.

 General eligibility